IBM/pycloudmessenger/rabbitmq/README.md

 ## Configure

-RabbitMQ (AMQP) broker connection details, credentials, & certificate are provided by IBM, and are configured on your local machine using environmental variables.
+RabbitMQ (AMQP) broker connection details, credentials, & broker certificate are provided by IBM, and are configured on your local machine using environmental variables.

+Store the broker certificate in the `castor-messaging/rabbitmq` directory.

 On a Linux or Mac OS X command line `export` the following environmental variables: